edwinbrower/beesbeesbees/README.md

 #beesbeesbees
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
 This project was worked on with a pair.

+Ensure npm and bower are installed.
+Run bower install.